Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/source-pars-size-is-greater-than-maximum.md

 ```

 That logic is needed to prevent picking a log of huge merges simultaneously
-(otherwise they will take all available slots and clickhouse will not be
+(otherwise they will take all available slots and ClickHouse® will not be
 able to do smaller merges, which usally are important for keeping the
 number of parts stable).